gomanu6/server_configs/README.md

         g = preserve group, covered in -a o = preserve owner, covered in -a
-        D = preserve device files, special files, covered in -a h = human readable numbers
+        D = preserve device files, special files, covered in -a A = preserve acl's
+    X = preserve extended attributes
+    E = preserve executability
+    W = copy whole files (without delta transfer algo) - only compares time/size of file S = turns sequence of nulls into sparse blocks.
+Sparse files (i.e. files that are for instance holding a file system and that just take the space needed by their actual size) h = human readable numbers
     b = make backups (suffix and backup-dir) --suffix="_old"